 Students earning an A.A. in General Studies will meet the following eight outcomes which coordinate with Warner University’s mission to provide academic excellence and a Christian learning environment.

-- Acquiring and applying mathematical skills, concepts and models to various disciplines.
+- Acquire and apply mathematical skills, concepts and models to various disciplines.

-- Think, integrate and clearly communicate knowledge from various disciplines; communication at the undergraduate college level includes quality writing and speaking skills.
+- Think, integrate, and clearly communicate knowledge from various disciplines.
+Communication at the undergraduate level includes the demonstration of quality writing and speaking skills.

-- Recognize and apply the meaning of biblical content.
+- Recognize the meaning of and make application of biblical content.

-- Recognize God-and preparing students spiritually, intellectually, emotionally and physically through service to others and cooperation in college life.
+- Recognize God and prepare themselves spiritually, intellectually, emotionally and physically through service to others and cooperation in college life.